iontodirel/libaprs/README.md

 On Linux systems, install the dependencies listed in `install_dependencies.sh`, which include a compiler, the CMake build system, and a native build system like make.
 Example for Debian systems: `apt-get install -y gcc g++ gcc-13 g++-13 clang make cmake ninja-build`.

+### Symbol generation

+The `tools/symbols` directory contains a utility `json_to_cpp` used to generate code for symbol parsing.
+The input to the program is the `symbols\symbols.csv` file.
+The `symbols.csv` file is manually generated from the symbols.xslx file, while the two files are kept in sync.
+Typical workflow is to use Excel or other office application to update the xslx file, then export the xslx file to csv, and then to use the json_to_cpp utility to generate the .json, .cpp and other generated code found in the symbols directory.
+The symbols.json file is useful as a general entry point for generating other files or code.

+#### Workflow Overview

+1. **Input File**: The primary input to the `json_to_cpp` program is the `symbols/symbols.csv` file.

+2. **Updating Symbols**:
+   - The `symbols.csv` file is manually generated from an Excel file (`symbols.xlsx`).
+   - To keep these files in sync:
+     - Use Excel or another office application to update `symbols.xlsx`.
+     - Export the updated `.xlsx` file as `symbols.csv`.

+3. **Running `json_to_cpp`**:
+   - After updating `symbols.csv`, run the `json_to_cpp` utility to generate:
+     - `symbols.json`: A general entry point for generating additional files or code.
+     - `.cpp` and other generated files in the `symbols` directory.

 ## Integration with CMake

 As this is a header only library, you can simple download the header and use it: